Fat in the Abdominal Area: What You Should Know

 - For men, this is usually 40 inches.

-As you know, there are times when no matter how hard you try, you just can’t lose that extra fat around the waistline.
+As you know, there are times when, no matter how hard you try, you just can’t lose that extra fat around the waistline.
 You might start to despair, wondering if it’s just inevitable and something you’ll have to live with forever.

-- Drink two liters of water every day
+- Drink two liters of water every day.

-- Drink a glass of warm water with lemon every morning on an empty stomach
+- Drink a glass of warm water with lemon every morning on an empty stomach.

-- Take brisk daily walks for half an hour, without wearing yourself out, but be consistent.
-Remember – every day!
+- Take daily brisk walks for half an hour, without wearing yourself out, but be consistent.
+Remember: every day!

 - Stop drinking cow’s milk.
-The best dairy product you can get is unsweetened Greek yogurt, which will help improve your digestion and promote healthy intestinal bacteria
+The best dairy product you can get is unsweetened Greek yogurt, which will help improve your digestion and promote healthy intestinal bacteria.